JohnLyu2/z3alpha/README.md

 ### Evaluation

 We provide the script `scripts/exp_tester.py` for evaluating solvers and strategies.
-Configuration files for evaluating our synthesized strategies are provided in `experiments/eva_configs/`.
+Sample configuration files for evaluating our synthesized strategies are provided in `experiments/eva_configs/`.
 For example, to evaluate all solvers on the *leipzig* test, run:

 ```bash
 $ python scripts/exp_tester.py experiments/eva_configs/leipzig.json